Carl Malenko

-Carl Ognibene (born January 25, 1970) is an American professional wrestler, freestyle wrestler and mixed martial artist who is best known as Carl Malenko who competed in Battlarts, Pro Wrestling Fujiwara Gumi, All Japan Pro Wrestling and Pride Fighting Championships.
+Carl Ognibene (born January 25, 1970) is an American professional wrestler, freestyle wrestler, and mixed martial artist who is best known as Carl Malenko.
+In professional wrestling, he performed for Pro Wrestling Fujiwara Gumi, Battlarts, and All Japan Pro Wrestling; in mixed martial arts (MMA), he competed in the Pride Fighting Championships and Real Fighting Championship.

 Professional wrestling career

-Trained by Boris Malenko, Carl Contini was transformed into a top flight worker like his step-brothers Joe and Dean.
-Malenko made his professional wrestling debut in 1993 for Pro Wrestling Fujiwara Gumi in Japan using the name Carl Greco.
-In 1996, he made his debut for Battlearts.
-In 1999, he changed his name to Carl Malenko during his time in BattlARTS and formative years, when he became the top gaijin for BattlARTS in its later years, mainly pushed as a tag wrestler.
+Trained by Boris Malenko, Ognibene was transformed into a top flight worker like Malenko's own sons Joe and Dean.
+Ognibene made his professional wrestling debut in 1993 for Japanese promotion Pro Wrestling Fujiwara Gumi (PWFG) using the ring name Carl Greco.
+In 1996, he made his debut for PWFG's successor Battlarts.
+In 1999, he changed his ring name to Carl Malenko in tribute to his trainer.
+Ognibene was used as one of Battlarts' top gaijin wrestlers in the promotion's later years, being pushed prominently as a tag team specialist.

-Malenko changed his name to Carl Contini in 2003 while working for All Japan Pro Wrestling.
-His final match for BattlArts took place in 2008.
+Ognibene began wrestling for All Japan Pro Wrestling (AJPW) in 2003 as Carl Contini.
+While in AJPW, Ognibene won the Junior League tournament.
+Ognibene wrestled his final Battlarts match in 2008.
+In 2011, Ognibene made his debut for Definitive Wrestling International, an American independent promotion in Florida, participating in a battle royal as Masked Superstar.
+He retired from wrestling in 2014.

-In 2011, Malenko made his debut for the independent promotion in Florida, Definitive Wrestling International in a battle royale as the Masked Superstar.
-He retired form wrestling in 2014.
+In 2026, after almost 12 years away from wrestling, Ognibene, under the ring name Karl Greco-Malenko, returned to defeat Matt Mako during an Action Wrestling event on February 28.
+On April 17, Ognibene defeated Mad Dog Connelly during Action Wrestling's WrestleMania Week event.